MomsFriendlyDevCo/O/FUNCTIONS.md

-  -d, --delay <timestring>  Add a delay to each record retrieval (default: 0) -p, --pluck [field]       Return only an array of the single matching field -i, --ids                 Shorthand for --pluck=_id --explain                 Show the aggregation query that is being run (use --dry-run to not actually do anything) --count-exact             Insist on the exact count of documents rather than the much quicker best estimate -h, --help                output usage information
+  -d, --delay <timestring>  Add a delay to each record retrieval (default: 0) -p, --pluck [field]       Return only an array of the single matching field -i, --ids                 Shorthand for --pluck=_id --count-exact             Insist on the exact count of documents rather than the much quicker best estimate -h, --help                output usage information